openbmc/docs/rest-api.md

    ```
    "event": InterfacesAdded
    "path": <string : new D-Bus path that was created>
-   "intfMap": <dict : a dictionary of interfaces> (similar to org.freedesktop.DBus.ObjectManager.InterfacesAdded )
+   "interfaces": <dict : a dictionary of interfaces> (similar to org.freedesktop.DBus.ObjectManager.InterfacesAdded )
    ```

    PropertiesChanged
    ```
    "event": PropertiesChanged
    "path": <string : D-Bus path whose property changed>
-   "intf": <string : D-Bus interface to which the changed property belongs>
+   "interface": <string : D-Bus interface to which the changed property belongs>
-   "propMap": <dict : a dictionary of properties> (similar to org.freedesktop.DBus.Properties.PropertiesChanged)
+   "properties": <dict : a dictionary of properties> (similar to org.freedesktop.DBus.Properties.PropertiesChanged)
    ```